CooperstoneLab/MS2extract/README.md

 [![test-coverage](https://github.com/CooperstoneLab/MS2extract/actions/workflows/test-coverage.yaml/badge.svg)](https://github.com/CooperstoneLab/MS2extract/actions/workflows/test-coverage.yaml)
 <!-- badges: end -->

-The goal of MS2extract is to create a tool to import MS2 data of known standards or material and targeted extract the MS2 expectra in order to create an in-house MS2 library.
+The goal of MS2extract is to provide a tool to import MS2 data of known standards or material and targeted extract the MS2 expectra in order to create an in-house MS2 library.